TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

   designed for the Zero Motor's battery, ensuring seamless integration.

 <h2>Comparative Analysis of Potential Solutions </h2>
-The formula sae event has many regulations regarding the battery and battery management system and while they do constrain options for they also help guide system design.
+The formula sae event has many regulations regarding the battery and battery management system and while they do constrain options, but they also help guide system design.
 Additionally, the battery and battery management system under design must mimick the Zero Motor's battery so that it may be used on the current vehicle.
 <h3> Battery(accumulator)</h3>

 <h4> Battery Segments</h4>